 onity group

 Onity Group (Ticker: ONIT) is a financial services company focused on originating and servicing forward and reverse mortgage loans, primarily in the United States.
-In 2024, the company generated $1.1 billion in revenue and $33.9 million in net income.
+In 2025, the company generated $1.2 billion in revenue, $189m in net income, and $69.5 million in adjusted net income.
 Onity operates in a competitive and consolidating mortgage servicing industry.

 The Simple Value Story